-- Spanish funding to NGOs is highly decentralized, taking place at several levels of governance in Spain.
-Funds are managed and allocated by the central government, autonomous communities, provincial deputations, municipalities, and bar associations – reflecting deep political fissures and regional radicalization.
+- Spanish funding to NGOs is highly decentralized, taking place at several levels of governance.
+Funds are managed and allocated by the central government, autonomous communities, provincial deputations, municipalities, and bar associations – and are usually channeled via highly politicized Spanish NGOs, reflecting deep political fissures and regional radicalization.

 Agency for International Development Cooperation (AECID)